Chapter Six - US Securities Exchange - pink herring

 (See Hacking – Julian Assange File No/2)

-I also wrote to the Hon Robert Clark on 20 June 2012, to remind him that his office was already in receipt of a 7 July 2011 statutory declaration prepared by Graham Schorer.
-This statutory declaration discusses the three young computer hackers who phoned Graham during the COT arbitrations of 1994 to warn him.
+I also wrote to the Hon.
+Robert Clark on 20 June 2012 to remind him that his office had already received a 7 July 2011 statutory declaration prepared by Graham Schorer.
+This statutory declaration discusses the three young computer hackers who phoned Graham during the COT arbitrations 1994 to warn him.
 They had discovered that Telstra and others associated with the arbitrations were ‘acting unlawfully’ towards the COT group.
 Graham’s statutory declaration includes the following statements:

 “After I signed the arbitration agreement on 21st April 1994 I received a phone call after business hours when I was working back late in the office.
 This call was to my unpublished direct number.